pygame/pygame/docs/reST/ref/surfarray.rst

    | :sl:`Gets the currently active array type.`
    | :sg:`get_arraytype () -> str`

-   Returns the currently active array type.
+   DEPRECATED: Returns the currently active array type.
 This will be a value of the ``get_arraytypes()`` tuple and indicates which type of array module is used for the array creation.